War in WA: Stories from the Home Front

 The First World War and the Second World War were times of great change in Western Australia.

-This program focuses on the impacts of war in WA through the lens of the home front; industry, the role of women and the social and economic changes that occurred in response to the First and Second World Wars.
-Students will review, compare and contrast primary and secondary sources, visit galleries and uncover stories from objects of the museum's collection.
+This program focuses on the impacts of war in WA through the lens of the home front; the role of women, and social and economic changes that occurred in response to the First and Second World Wars.
+Students will review, compare and contrast primary and secondary sources and visit our Reflections gallery to uncover stories from objects of the museum's collection.

 This program focuses on World War I for Year 9 or World War II for Year 10, aligning with the relevant WA Curriculum links.